team113sanger/dermatlas_germlinepost_nf/README.md

 - `outdir`: path to the where you would like the pipeline to output results
 - `post_process_only`: logical determining whether to run post processing or the end-to-end germline analysis.

-**If true the following inputs are required:**
+**If true, the following inputs are required:**
-`geno_vcf`: a path to a set of .vcf files in a project directory.
+- `geno_vcf`: a path to a set of .vcf files in a project directory.
 Note: the pipeline assumes that corresponding index files have been pre-generated and are co-located with vcf and you should use a ** glob match to recursively collect all bamfiles in the directory
-`sample_map`: path to a tab delimited file containing Sample IDs and the vcf files that they correspond
+- `sample_map`: path to a tab delimited file containing Sample IDs and the vcf files that they correspond

-**If false the following inputs are required:**
+**If false, the following inputs are required:**
 - `tsv_file`: a manifest containing sample ids, associated bam files and their indexes.

 ### Cohort-independent variables